jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 **Staging Storage**

 The host filesystem used to stage temporary files during backup operations.
-The filesystem may also be used to store final backup images if the filesystem is sufficiently sized to store the backup archives.
+The filesystem may also be used to temporarily store final backup images prior to transfer, if the filesystem is sufficiently sized to store the backup archives.

 Host filesystem name: backup